Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/learn/bossroom/getting-started-boss-room.md

 ## Register the project with Unity Gaming Services (UGS)

-This project leverages several services from UGS to facilitate connectivity between players.
+This project leverages several services from UGS to ease connectivity between players.
 To use these services inside your project, you must first [create an organization](https://support.unity.com/hc/en-us/articles/208592876-How-do-I-create-a-new-Organization-) inside the **Unity Dashboard**, and enable both the [Relay](https://docs.unity.com/relay/get-started.html) and [Lobby](https://docs.unity.com/lobby/game-lobby-sample.html) services.

 ## Open the project